ADeckerDev/DepthCameraLegacy/README.md

 # DepthCameraLegacy

 I am currently developing a project for taking pictures similar to [depth maps](https://en.wikipedia.org/wiki/Depth_map) Using an Iphone.
 I have decided that this project would be more useful in swift as an app, so this python code has become antiquated.
+The new and improved repository for this project is located [here](https://github.com/ADeckerDev/Depth-Camera/blob/main/README.md)

 ## Users Guide-Setup